-Risha’s Story
+Risha’s Medical Story

 My name is Risha Shukla.
 I am a fighter.
 I have to be.
 Why?
 Because, as you’ll see, I fought many battles starting at age of 3, and I’m still fighting my way to a life of pain-free normalcy.
 I’m now an adult – and my life-long medical battles would overwhelm most other adults.
 Diagnosed with Idiopathic Chronic Pancreatitis at 3, I have been fighting this incredibly painful disease my whole life, along with putting up with an endless stream of doctors and tests.